Page navigation

 For example, the consortium released its 2019 Global Aggregation Update Report at the UN Secretary-General’s Climate Summit in September 2019.
 The report showed that sub/non-state climate action could play a crucial role in limiting global warming to 2°C or lower, if these actions were fully implemented.
 The report also made significant direct knowledge contributions to the United Nations Framework Convention on Climate Change (UNFCCC) process and became the basis for Clause 29 in the COP25 decision, which requested the UNFCCC secretariat to “continue engaging with non-Party stakeholders and enhancing the effectiveness of the Non-State Actor Zone for Climate Action platform, including the tracking of voluntary action”.

-The currently ongoing three-year project phase (2021-2024) funded by IKEA Foundation (grant no. 2010-01689) aims to further advance the understanding of the universe of global subnational and non-state climate action, the potential impact of these actors on global greenhouse gas (GHG) emissions and their actual progress.
+The ongoing three-year project phase (2021-2024) funded by IKEA Foundation (grant no. 2010-01689) aims to further advance the understanding of the universe of global subnational and non-state climate action, the potential impact of these actors on global greenhouse gas (GHG) emissions and their actual progress.
 This project consortium is one of the few in the world that regularly updates the global overview and assessment of climate actions by cities, regions and businesses.

 Topic-wise this project will also address some of the main knowledge gaps identified in previous work: